Parabola's CSV parser

 Security

-The files you send through this step are stored by Parabola.
-We store the data as a convenience, so that the next time you open the flow, the data is still loaded into it.
-Your data is stored securely in an Amazon S3 Bucket, and all connections are established over SSL and encrypted.
+Files generated by this step are stored by Parabola for your convenience.
+This allows the data to be reloaded the next time you open the Flow.
+Your data is stored securely in an Amazon S3 bucket, with all connections established over SSL and encrypted.

 Limitations